SebastianBach/full-stack/README.md

 * A Python-based Flask web application that provides a web interface to the above command line tool.
 * A Docker container containing the above Flask web application.
 * A Python module implemented using the Python C API.
-* A unit test that tests this Python module.
+* A unit test that tests this module.
+* A Python UI app using this module.

 ```mermaid